Hotel PIP: Negotiate a Perfect Property Improvement PlanDecember 16, 2019

 How to Negotiate a Perfect Hotel PIP

 Your franchisor wants you to spend heavily on your PIP.
-Why not?
+This is expectable.
 After all, it helps them burnish their brand image using your money.
 We suggest you negotiate the following five steps.

 The PIP should not contain long-term maintenance items like the roof or hot-water heaters.
 Obviously, you’ll eventually need to replace these items, but the need may not be urgent or even immediate.
 Therefore, argue that you’ll finance these items from future capital budgets and they should not appear in the PIP.